 Pond Tips – Protecting Fish

-Herons are very efficient fish catchers so if one homes in on your pond then it can be very difficult to keep your fish in one piece.
+Herons are very efficient fish catchers so if one homes in on your pond then it can be very difficult to keep your fish safe.
 Photo by Phil Johnston

 Apart from herons the other big fish killers are mink.
-These seem to have started visiting ponds in Scotland in the last four or five years and, unlike the heron, will clear the entire pond of fish in a few nights.
-As they are not native and have a serious impact on native wildlife they can be killed but this is not easy to do and probably best left to a pest control expert.
+These seem to have started visiting ponds in Scotland in fairly recent times.
+Unlike the heron, mink will clear the entire pond of fish in a few nights.
+As they are not native and have a serious impact on native wildlife, they can be killed but this is not easy to do and probably best left to a pest control expert.
 Herons, quite rightly, are protected by law.